vegaprotocol/documentation/docs/tutorials/building-a-bot/getting-started.md

 Within a single batch, the orders are placed first as cancellations, then amendments, then submissions, so you will never have overlapping orders.
 We also take advantage of the fact that an `OrderCancellation` with only `market_id` specified and no `order_id` will cancel all orders on the given market for your party.

-From here, you should be able to run your bot with `python -m main` again and watch it trading.
+From here, you should be able to run your bot with `python -m main` again and watch it trade.
 You can log into the Fairground [Console ↗](https://console.fairground.wtf) to see the orders it places and current position.

 If you watch the logs, you may see that although there is only a 1s sleep in the loop it is only updating the price every few seconds.
 This is because each of the API queries we do in the loop takes a short amount of time, and that adds up!
 In the [next guide](streaming-data.md) we will think about ways to tackle that, along with covering how we might add a liquidity commitment to our bot.